murraysean/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 By leveraging CLU, users can enhance their conversational AI solutions, improve intent predication accuracy, making it a valuable agent/workflow routing solution.
 #### How CQA can help
 A typical RAG solution allows users to chat with an AI agent and obtain grounded responses.
 Chat messages are sent directly to AOAI, where a specified model (e.g. GPT-4o) processes each message and creates a response.
 This is beneficial when customers have their own grounding data (e.g. product manuals, company information for Q/A).
-They would set up an Azure AI Search index to query their grounding data, and preprocess user chat messages by fetching relevant grounding data and passing it to the AOAI model downstream.
+They would set up a Foundry IQ index to query their grounding data, and preprocess user chat messages by fetching relevant grounding data and passing it to the AOAI model downstream.
 Because the model now "knows" the grounding data to base its response around, user chats are met with contextual responses, improving the chat experience.

 However, issues with RAG solutions (DSATs, or dissatisfactory examples) are hard to address.
 It is difficult to debug or update grounding data to fix inaccurate "grounded" responses.
 Further, this process can be expensive and time-consuming

-Azure AI Language CQA can help address these issues and expand the functionality of existing RAG chat solutions.
+Azure Language CQA can help address these issues and expand the functionality of existing RAG chat solutions.

 ## Agent Architecture
 ![image](./docs/images/architecture.png)